WePC is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Prices subject to change. Learn more

 Here at WePC, we’ve had the pleasure of putting several of Thermaltake’s PC cases through their paces over the last couple of weeks – most noticeably the Thermaltake View 71.
-Thermaltake is really starting to increase the quality of their case lineup, giving consumers a ton of new additions that are seriously worth consideration.
+Thermaltake is really starting to increase the quality of its case lineup, giving consumers a ton of new additions that are seriously worth consideration.
 With that in mind, today we’ve decided to put one of their smaller cases to the test to see how it stacks up in build quality, thermals, noise levels, and assembly.

 The case we’ll be looking at today is the polar opposite of the Thermaltake View 71, literally.
-Its a 10th of the size, and almost equally as cheap in pricing when compared to the Thermaltake Core V1.
+It’s a 10th of the size, and almost equally as cheap in pricing when compared to the Thermaltake Core V1.
 This is one of the older Mini-ITX cases still being sold today, however, don’t let that fool you.
 This case still holds a firm place in today’s market thanks to some interesting design features which we’ll touch upon later.

 Before we go into any further detail regarding the Core V1, let’s start off by taking a closer look at the specs and some of the cooling variations that are available.